Emergency and Hospital

 When can I start skiing?

-This year, we’re open Saturday December 1, 2018.
+This season, we opened on Saturday December 1, 2018.
+Usually we open closer to the end of December.
 Check back here for trail conditions and/or join our enewsletter list to receive special notices.

 How many kilometres of trails are there?